top of page

 Built for the long haul - this 2025 Hilux SR is set up as a proper tourer with tray, rooftop tent, canopy and a full off-grid power system.

-Out back, the Boss Aluminium M2 tray and M4 canopy form the backbone of this build.
-The modular setup gives Thomas a clean, functional layout for touring gear.
+At the rear, the Boss Aluminium M2 tray and M4 canopy form the backbone of this build.
+This modular setup provides Thomas with a clean, functional layout for all his touring gear.

-• Bushman 85L Upright Fridge: enough space for food and drinks on extended trips.
+• Bushman 85L Upright Fridge: Ample space for food and drinks on extended trips.

-• Drawer and table modules: perfect for meal prep or tool storage.
+• Drawer and Table Modules: Ideal for meal prep or tool storage.

-• Rear ladder, spare wheel mount, and jerry can holder: all lockable for peace of mind when travelling.
+• Rear Ladder, Spare Wheel Mount, and Jerry Can Holder: All lockable for peace of mind while travelling.

-Everything’s designed around function, with the modular Boss system allowing shelves and drawers to be reconfigured down the line.
+Everything is designed for functionality, with the modular Boss system allowing shelves and drawers to be reconfigured as needed.

-A proper tourer needs a proper power setup — and this one delivers.
+A proper tourer requires a robust power setup—and this one delivers.

 In the canopy sits a full PowerBoss Gen 3 system, featuring: